aodinokov/noctl-airship-poc/kpt-functions/crypter/README.md

 This is an example of implementing a crypter function.
 It allows to decrypt/encrypt/reencrypt(rotate) secrets in yamls.
 Function can be used as kpt-function or kustomize plugin.

-By default it decypts the data, listed in refs, but it has a field `operation` that can in the following states: `decrypt`(default), `encrypt` or `rotate`.
+By default it decypts the data, listed in `refs` parameter, but it has an optional field `operation` that can take the following values: `decrypt`(default), `encrypt` or `rotate`.
 First 2 values require password to be set: either as a value of another field `password`, or using env variable `crypter_password`.
-Env variable can be used to override the set in the yaml value.
+Env variable can be used to override the value set in the yaml.

 In case of `rotate` the function required an additional parameter `oldPassword` or `crypter_old_password` env variable.

 If the password(s) isn't/aren't set the function will panic and fail.

-The function also has dry-run mode that can be used to emulate behavior without knowing the actual password.
-In case of dry-run the fields will get generated values.
+The function also has a dry-run mode that can be enabled using field `dryRun` field or with `crypter_dryrun` env variable and used to emulate behavior without knowing the actual password.
+In that case the valued of encrypted fields will be set with pregenerated values e.g. `performed decrypt for <fieldname>`.

 The function can be also called as a docker-container to encrypt/decrypt fields as a command-line tool, see: